Ukraine FM: Moscow playing 'hunger games' with world

 ASEAN's peace plan calls for the immediate cessation of violence, a dialogue among all parties, mediation by an ASEAN special envoy, provision of humanitarian aid and a visit to Myanmar by the special envoy to meet all sides.

-Myanmar’s government initially agreed to the plan but has made little effort to implement it.
+Myanmar’s military-led government initially agreed to the plan but has made little effort to implement it.

 Rising reported from Bangkok.